jacknoutch/north_hillard_latin_prose_composition/special_vocabularies.md

 ## Exercise 109.

-- it concerns.
+- it concerns, interest; refert.
--
-- These take a Genitive of the
-- person concerned.
-But instead
-- of the Gen. of pronouns they
-- take mea, tul, etc. They may
-- also be qualified by a Gen. of
-- value or neuter adjective :
-- maximi interest
-- { multum interest=it is of
-- the greatest importance.
-- They can be followed both by
-- infinitive and indirect question.
+*These take a Genitive of the person concerned.
+But instead of the Gen. of pronouns they take mea, tul, etc. They may also be qualified by a Gen. of value or neuter adjective: e.g. maximi interest, multum interest = it is of the greatest importance.
+They can be followed both by infinitive and indirect question.*
 - family, household, familia.
 - property, bona, n. pl.
 - evident, manifestus.